n0-b-dy/dev-logs/informal_notes/What I learned in css.md

 by deafult it will be 1-4 horizontally which will justify or align the numbers on the left which is default or known as FLEX-START.
 ]
-FLEX-END will justify all of the content at the END or right justified.
+**FLEX-END** will justify all of the content at the END or right justified. it will move all of the contents and the bottom of the page.

 by justifying the content in the center it will literally just center whaevter content i have in the literal center of the page.
 Pretty easy to remember hopefully.